input-output-hk/acp/proposals/acp-001/README.md

 ### Email

-Email is "lowest common denominator" for communication in the company.
+Email is the "lowest common denominator" for communication in the company.
 Everyone uses email, and as such it is a good place for discussion with those outside the company.
 However, email lacks:

   - Good persistence: Emails are easily lost amongst the many other emails we each receive.
   - Readability: Long email chains are difficult to read, especially involving multiple people.